tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 __public void setUserProperties(Properties properties)__

->  Sets properties for the user.
+Sets properties for the user.

-> To update the user properties either first do getProperties() do your changes, and then call this method with the changed properties or just use the addUserProperty() and removeUserProperty() methods.
+To update the user properties either first do _getProperties()_, do your changes, and then call this method with the changed properties or just use the _addUserProperty()_ and _removeUserProperty()_ methods.

 _Parameters_